morganwalker/simple-python-http/README.md

 ### Firing it up locally!

-* docker-machine create -d virtualbox default
+* docker-machine create -d virtualbox default #start the docker machine
-* docker-machine ls #lists the VM
+* docker-machine ls #lists the docker machine (not the IP address listed in the URL)
 * docker-machine env default #lists the env vars
 * eval $(docker-machine env default)  #copy these contents into ~/.bash_profile
 * source ~/.bash_profile #adds the env vars so you don't need to restart your terminal (may need to add to ~/.bashrc)
 * env | grep DOCKER #confirm the env vars are set
 * docker build --build-arg PORT=8001 -t flask . #if you want to change the exposed port
-* docker run -e PORT=8001 -e WORKERS=5 -p 8001:8001 -t flask #if you want to change the workers and bind port
+* docker run -e PORT=8001 -e WORKERS=5 -p 8001:8001 --name flask1 -d flask #if you want to change the workers and bind port
+* docker exec -i -t flask1 /bin/sh #connect to running container
+* Navigate to app at http://192.168.99.100:8001/

 ### Overview